 Why do I have thin hair?

-Voluminous thick hair is the pearl of beauty and an intrinsic part of an appealing look.
+Voluminous thick hair is often sought after when it comes to choosing hair care products.
 For some people, however, thin hair is a lifelong problem; hence, they think there is no solution to it.
-Meanwhile, others experience sudden and unusual hair thinning and are desperate to find the reason for it and the ways to fix it.
+Meanwhile, others experience sudden and unusual hair thinning and are desperate to find the reason for it along with the ways to fix it.
 Whatever the case, there are certain methods to help you improve the look and the health of your hair.

 - Fine, thinning or thin hair?